Published 2022-07-16.

 nftables as the default firewall backend

 Firewalling on Linux consists of two components – the firewall mechanism within the Linux kernel, and the tools used to configure this from userspace.
-The Linux kernel has traditionally supported two different subsystems for firewall policies –iptables
+The Linux kernel has traditionally supported two different subsystems for firewall policies –iptables / xtables

-and the newer nftables
+and the newer nftables.

 The traditional

-userspace management tool now configures the nftables
+iptables userspace management tool now configures the nftables kernel backend, whilst the new

-userspace tool is also present to allow the creation of more flexible rules not supported by the traditional iptables paradigm.
+nft userspace tool is also present to allow the creation of more flexible rules not supported by the traditional iptables paradigm.